ALib C++ Library

 To summarize this section, some bullet points should be given:

-• Independently from this module ALib BaseCamp and the formatters defined here, class AString provides a concept based on template meta programming that allows to append objects of arbitrary type to strings.
+• Independently from this module ALib BaseCamp and the formatters defined here, class AString provides a concept based on template meta programming that allows appending objects of arbitrary type to strings.

-• With the availability of module ALib Boxing , a box-function named FAppend is established that is invoked in the moment an instance of class Box is appended to an AString.
+• With the availability of module ALib Boxing, a box-function named FAppend is established that is invoked at the moment an instance of class Box is appended to an AString.

 • By defining a specialized version of this function for a custom type, boxed values of the custom type can be appended to an AString.